Nagoya University

 The Department seeks technology-oriented students who contribute to society by developing information technology.
 The Department seeks students having wide-ranging interests in science, in general, and aims to provide education that improves their technological creativity.
 Therefore, applicants are required to opt for two out of four science subjects including physics in the achievement tests administered by the university.
 Physics is mandatory because it is the high school science subject that bears the closest similarity to the educational content of the Department of Computer Science.

-• Selection Based on School Recommendation (with standardized university entrance examinations)
+• Selection Based on School Recommendation (with the Common Test for University Admissions)

 The School of Informatics selects applicants who demonstrate a strong interest in studying at the School, alongside enthusiasm for studying in general, excellent academic performance and character, and a desire to use information to tackle the challenges that humanity faces.

 The School of Informatics accepts 22 applicants via selection based on school recommendation, and the same selection method is used for all departments.
 Selections are conducted over two rounds.
-In the first round of selection, successful applicants (i.e., those eligible to go through to an interview in round two) are determined on the basis of their personal statement, the letter of recommendation from their school principal, and their school report, as well as their results in the standardized university entrance examinations.
-The subjects for the standardized university entrance examinations are the same as those for general selection.
+In the first round of selection, successful applicants (i.e., those eligible to go through to an interview in round two) are determined on the basis of their personal statement, the letter of recommendation from their school principal, and their school report, as well as their results in the Common Test for University Admissions.
+The subjects for the Common Test for University Admissions are the same as those for general selection.

 In the second round of selection, interviews are conducted by each department with those who pass the first round, and the relevant department determines the final list of accepted candidates.
 In addition to the documents to be submitted mentioned above, applicants may also voluntarily submit a self-evaluation list to enable the School to make their decision based on comprehensive information.
 Items listed in the self-assessment list include scores that indicate proficiency in English and other foreign languages (e.g., TOEFL, IELTS, TOEIC, Eiken, Diplom Deutsch in Japan, etc.), international standardized admissions qualifications, International Baccalaureate scores, test certificates, award certificates for contests, and documents demonstrating applicants’ engagement in social activities.
 The self-assessment list will be used as a reference for the second round of selections.